Architecture

 The flat binding array

 A tree traversal of the scope hierarchy on every update would be O(scope count).
-The flat array, pre-filtered by mask, makes Phase 2 proportional to the number of bindings with matching mask bits -- which is often a small constant regardless of component size.
+The runtime instead iterates a flat binding array and gates by mask, making the sweep proportional to the bindings whose mask intersects the dirty set -- often a small constant regardless of component size.

 Compiler Pipeline